pvlbzn/latai/README.md

 * OpenAI
 * Groq
 * Bedrock

+If you need to add other providers and/or models read Contribution section.

 ## API Keys
 To access LLMs Latai has to have access to API keys.
 Each provider is optional.
 By default, Latai loads all providers and verifies their keys.
 If keys aren't found provider is not loaded.
 Therefore, if you don't need some provider just don't add its key.